All COVID-19 Training Requirements

 Demo Online COVID-19 Safety Training

 COVID-19 Safe Workplace Training

 OSHA’s guidance on Protecting Workers: Guidance on Mitigating and Preventing the Spread of COVID-19 in the Workplace advises employers to “educate and train workers” on numerous COVID-19 safe work practices.
-While COVID-19 training is not yet expressly required, industry experts anticipate the OSHA Emergency Temporary Standard, if issued, will require COVID-19 workplace safety training.

 Even if not required at the federal level, employers should provide all employees with COVID-19 workplace safety training.
 Under the Act’s “General Duty Clause,” employers must provide workers with a safe and healthy workplace.
 Employers can meet this requirement by, in part, training employees on COVID-19 safe work practices.
 Training employees on safe work practices also demonstrates an employer’s commitment to employee safety and minimizes the risk of government enforcement actions, workers’ compensation claims, and employment litigation.

 Several states require employers to provide COVID-19 workplace safety training to employees.
 Those states include California, Michigan, Minnesota, New Mexico, Oregon, and Virginia.
 Many of these states also mandate the specific content that must be included in the employee training.
 As multiple employers have learned the hard way, states issue citations to employers who do not provide fully compliant COVID-19 workplace safety training.

 More Than 1,500 Employers Trust Us With Their Compliance Training

 Learn About Our Online Sexual Harassment Training